DSa-Hb1Ac/dataset-diabetes-adolescents-time-series-with-heart-rate/README.md

-This repository contains a curated dataset comprising real patient data (24 adolescents with type 1 diabetes) from a insulin pump, continuous/flash blood glucose monitor, activity tracker and carbohydrates estimates over a period of 3 months.
+This repository contains a curated dataset comprising real patient data (24 adolescents with type 1 diabetes) from a insulin pump, continuous/flash blood glucose monitor (CGM/FGM), activity tracker and carbohydrates estimates over a period of 3 months.

 **_`TODO: refer to published article(s) of research?`_**